 S-adenosyl-L-methionine (SAMe) is a compound found naturally in the body.
 SAMe helps produce and regulate hormones and maintain cell membranes.

-A synthetic version of SAMe is available as a dietary supplement in the U.S. In Europe, SAMe is a prescription drug.
+A synthetic version of SAMe is available as a dietary supplement in the U.S. In some countries in Europe, SAMe is a prescription drug.

-SAMe can be taken orally, intravenously or through a muscular injection.
-People generally use SAMe to treat osteoarthritis, liver disease and depression.
+SAMe can be taken orally, through a muscular injection or by IV.
+People generally use SAMe to treat depression, osteoarthritis and liver disease.
 However, SAMe can also interact with antidepressant medications.

 Research on SAMe use for specific conditions shows:

 - Liver disease.
-It's not clear if SAMe is beneficial for people who have liver disease.
+More studies are needed to determine whether SAMe is beneficial for people who have liver disease.

 - Osteoarthritis.
 Many studies comparing the use of SAMe with nonsteroidal anti-inflammatory drugs showed that each provided similar pain relief and improvement in joint function, but SAMe produced fewer side effects.
 A smaller number of studies haven't shown the same results.

-SAMe appears to be safe and might be effective in treating osteoarthritis and depression.
-However, SAMe might interact with use of antidepressants.
+SAMe appears to be safe and might be effective in treating depression and osteoarthritis.
+However, SAMe might interact with antidepressants.
 Don't use SAMe and prescription antidepressants together.

 SAMe can cause: